How to make Global Payments for distributed teams easy

 - Contributors choose their preferred payout route, for example a local bank account or wallet.

-3. Traditional options compared with Rafiki OS
+3. Traditional options compared with Petl Pay

-A short comparison of common approaches to cross border payments.
+A short comparison of common approaches to cross-border payments.

-| Dimension | Traditional routes | Rafiki OS Global Payments |
+| Dimension | Traditional routes | Petl Pay global payments |

 |---|---|---|

-| Core use case | Bank wires and consumer remittance tools used case by case. | Built for ongoing work with freelancers, agencies and project teams. |
+| Core use case | Bank wires and consumer tools used case by case. | Built for ongoing work with project teams, agencies and vendors. |

-| Fee transparency | Fees and foreign exchange spread are often unclear. | Corridor specific pricing and clear payout options inside the product. |
+| Fee transparency | Fees and FX spread are often unclear. | Corridor-specific options and clearer pricing surfaced in workflow. |

-| Speed | One to five working days, depending on banks and routes. | Faster settlement to supported corridors, often within the same or next working day. |
+| Speed | One to five working days, depending on banks and routes. | Faster settlement in supported corridors, often same or next working day. |

-| Multi party payouts | Handled manually as separate transfers. | One client payment can be split into many compliant payouts. |
+| Multi-party payouts | Handled manually as separate transfers. | One client payment can be allocated into many linked payouts. |

-| Record keeping | Finance teams reconcile bank statements and spreadsheets by hand. | Every payout appears in the project ledger with full history. |
+| Record keeping | Reconciled from bank statements and spreadsheets. | Payouts recorded against the project ledger and invoice history. |

 Scenario

-How this works in Rafiki OS
+How this works in Petl Pay

 5. Supported corridors and payout routes